See also:

 .lead_table td:nth-child(2)

-We get the first value of the table:
+We get the content of the second column in the first row of the table:

 John Doe